Exhaustive match and Proof-Rich Compile Errors

 - the current proof fragment

 That matters for both humans and agents.
 The compiler is not only saying "non-exhaustive."
-It is also saying what it still believes is uncovered and which guard facts it ignored.
+It is also saying what it still believes is uncovered and which facts stayed outside the supported fragment.

 The Goal